 Digital curriculum is usually less expensive than purchasing a print book, but keep in mind that this is only true if you don’t print the book or curriculum.
-It is usually cheaper for a printer to mass produce the product than for you to print the book at home.
+It is usually cheaper for a printer to mass-produce a product than for you to print the book at home.
 Printer ink is not cheap!
 If you do decide to print it, consider having it printed at your local office supply or copy store.

 If you find yourself needing to use books or curriculum while out of the house, a digital version may be a good option for you.
-Depending on how you store it, you can access the curriculum anywhere (from your laptop, tablet, or e-reader) including at the park, in the hospital. at grandparents, or in a motorhome on vacation.
+Depending on how you store it, you can access the curriculum anywhere (from your laptop, tablet, or e-reader) including at the park, in the hospital, at grandparents, or in a motorhome on vacation.
+I store all of my digital curricula on Dropbox.

 It can be easy to forget what digital books and curriculum you own.
 After all, it’s not sitting on a shelf for you to see.
 Here are some suggestions for using digital curriculum.